making a change

 He has been recognized as one of Utah’s “Top Rated” and “Legal Elite” lawyers by Utah Business Magazine.
 John served as president of the Utah Chapter of Community Associations Institute in 2005.
 He successfully lobbied the Utah legislature on several bills pertinent to community association issues, including amendments to the Utah Condominium Ownership Act and introduction of the Utah Community

 Association Act in 2004, which he authored.

-John is active in the Utah Bar Association and Oregon Bar Association, and he is a member of the Real Estate section, Business and Litigation sections of the Utah Bar Association.
+John is a member of the Utah and Oregon Bar Associations, and he is a member of the Real Estate section and the Business and Litigation sections of the Utah Bar Association.

 John is in high demand to speak on HOA issues throughout the State of Utah and the Country.